opattison/olivermakes/_posts/2017-01-12-wintershead.md

 - Serve images and other resources using content delivery networks for lower latency and robust performance.
 In particular, I use [CloudFront](https://aws.amazon.com/cloudfront/) and [imgix](https://www.imgix.com).
 - Avoid using too many web fonts: only four weights and styles are used for the typography of this site.
 At 25% to 75%, fonts make up the single largest of any given page’s weight for this site, far outweighing most other resources.
 - Keep requests and page sizes down.
 A typical page has only 100 KB total weight and 10 HTTP requests.

+---

+*A version of this article was also published [on the Wintershead site](https://wintershead.olivermak.es/news/2016-10-25-about-this-site/).*